-Itching and dryness are symptoms of many common vaginal conditions, but while you may be used to vaginal itching as a result of a yeast infection, it can also be a symptom of a little-known disease called lichen sclerosus (LS).
+Itching and dryness are symptoms of many common vaginal conditions, and although you may be used to vaginal itching as a result of a yeast infection, it can also be a symptom of a little-known skin condition called vulvar lichen sclerosus.

 Lichen sclerosus can affect anyone regardless of age or sex, but people with vaginas are more likely to have it — especially after going through menopause.
 Below is everything you need to know about vulvar lichen sclerosus, including symptoms, potential causes, and treatment.

-Lichen sclerosus is a long-term inflammatory skin condition that causes white, wrinkly, dry patches on the vulva and anus.
+Lichen sclerosus is a long-term inflammatory skin condition that causes white, wrinkly, dry patches on the genital skin (vulva and anus).
 These patches can look shiny and sometimes thickened or raised.
-In some cases, LS can also appear on the upper body, like the arms and breasts.
+In some cases, lichen sclerosus can also appear on the upper body, like the arms and breasts.

-Although it’s uncommon and not contagious (it can’t be passed on during sex) lichen sclerosus can seriously impact a person’s quality of life, including their sex life
+Although it’s uncommon and not contagious (it can’t be passed on during sex) lichen sclerosus can seriously impact a person’s quality of life, including their sex life.
+It can also lead to an increased risk of skin cancer.

-The symptoms of LS will vary from person to person, and some people might not even experience any symptoms.
-If they do, the most common telltale signs of vulvar lichen sclerosus are:
+The symptoms of lichen sclerosus will vary from person to person, and some people might not even experience any symptoms.
+If they do, the most common symptoms of lichen sclerosus include:

 • Itching and soreness of the vulva (which can get worse at night)